dataluscorp/browser/taskcluster/docs/kinds.rst

 toolchain
 ---------

-Toolchain builds create the compiler toolchains used to build Firefox.
+Toolchain builds create the compiler toolchains used to build Datalus.
 These will eventually be dependencies of the builds themselves, but for the moment are run manually via try pushes and the results uploaded to tooltool.